vtpanda/PythonRandom/README.md

 2. Figure out how to track errors and dropped records.
 3. Modify transformation to trap badly-formed input records.
 4. Modify transformation to add new-line character to output.
-5 .Use Streams and Analytics instead of Firehose to transform data
+5. Use Streams and Analytics instead of Firehose to transform data
 6. Create cloudformation